mihoku/tax-court-analytics/1. Document Processor/readme.md

-# Document Processor is used to read court judgement documents pdf files, automatically translating them into datasets
+# Document Processor

+The main purpose is to create a code to automate the reading of court judgement documents pdf files, translating and preprocessing them into analysis-ready datasets